brownhci/WebGazer/README.md

 download nodejs from https://nodejs.org/en/download/

-run `npm install` within the repository to download the packages from the package.json file
+run `npm install` within the repository to download the packages from the package.json file (jquery)

-run `npm install -g browser-sync`

-run `npm install -g jquery`

-run `npm install -g sweetalert`

-then run the index.html file as a server (e.g. using browsersync `browser-sync start --server --files "*"`)
+then run the index.html file as a server

+Running the file as a server can be done by running the command `npm install -g browser-sync` and then running the server using the command `browser-sync start --server --files "*"`

 This index.html file will run you through the modified user feedback module by Laybluff.